zaoyang/30-days-of-web-development/day-04/day-04.cq.md

 ![](public/assets/vs-5.png)

-VSCode is just an application that lets you modify documents.
-Just like Microsoft Word allows you to edit word docs.
-The difference is, text editors are designed to modify documents of "code".

-I> I keep putting "code" in quotes because the precise definition of code is a complex one.
-HTML and CSS are not technically code, but in later exercises we will be editing .html and .css files in our text editor.

 7\.
-One very helpful thing about text editors is that they give line/row numbers.
+One very helpful thing about text editors like VSCode is that they give line/row numbers.
 We will use these in our examples to describe where on the document you should look.
 So for example, if I say "on row 3", I mean the row with the sloth fact.

 ![](public/assets/vs-6.png)